NateBarnes/week1-homework/README.md

 * It should have a .posts method that returns an array of content

-Drop your blog.rb file into this directory then run: ruby -Itest homework_test.rb to check your answers
+Drop your blog.rb file into this directory then run:

+    ruby -Itest homework_test.rb

-If you want to try the bonus, run this: ruby -Itest bonus_test.rb
+to check your answers.
+If you want to try the bonus, run this:

+    ruby -Itest bonus_test.rb

 As always if you have any questions about it, feel free to email me at Nathaniel.R.Barnes@gmail.com